 Do you happen to work on many paintings at once?
-If yes, there are many fresh paintings vulnerable to weather elements and dust.
-You don’t want your effort wasted.
+If yes, many fresh paintings are vulnerable to weather elements and dust.
+You dont want your effort wasted.

 From a drinking spree that spins out of control to cat hairs, fresh paintings are always at risk.

-So, how do you store oil painting while drying?
-You can store oil in safe spaces that protect them from environmental elements.
-This can be done by storing paintings vertically like books on a shelf.
+You can store oil canvases in safe spaces that protect them from environmental elements of life.
+This can be done by storing paintings vertically, like books on a shelf.

-From drying racks to climate-controlled storage units, there are several ways you can store oil paintings.
+From drying racks to climate-controlled storage units, you can store and preserve oil paintings in several ways.
 Such units protect paintings from heat and humidity fluctuations.
 You can opt for drying racks, stack canvas to dry with separators, or build DIY drying racks.

 A busy day of oil painting will leave your studio with a lot of wet oil painting.
-It is pretty obvious you can’t leave them just anywhere.
+You cant leave them just anywhere.
 You need these paintings stored properly to avoid damage from weather elements, pets, and people.

-There are several ways to store oil painting as they dry.
+There are several ways to store oil paintings as they dry.
 The first and easiest way is to use a drying rack.
 Every artist needs a drying rack in their studio.
-Drying racks are convenient and provide a secure place to store paintings as they dry.
+Drying racks are convenient and provide a secure place to store layers of paintings as they dry.

 Depending on the number of wet oil paintings, you can choose drying racks with multiple compartments.
-If you don’t have a budget for drying racks, consider DIY drying racks.
-Additionally, the arts should be stored in a secure room with the right temperature and humidity.
+If you dont have a budget for drying racks, consider DIY drying racks.
+Additionally, the art should be stored in a secure room with the right temperature and humidity.

 Flat file cabinets